pegasystems/pega-helm-charts/charts/backingservices/README.md

 **Example:**

 **_Single backing service shared across all pega environments:_**
-You can provision the backingservice `Search and Reporting Service` into your `pega` environment namespace, with the SRS service endpoint configured with the Pega Infinity environment.
+You can provision the backingservice `Search and Reporting Service` into your `pega` environment namespace, with the SRS endpoint configured with the Pega Infinity environment.
 When you include the SRS into your pega namespace, the service endpoint is included within your Pega Infinity environment network to ensure isolation of your application data.

 ### Search and Reporting Service